Contact:

 CEM II/A and CEM II/B

-CEM II/A contains a lower proportion of supplementary constituents, CEM II/B a higher one.
-Practically, this often means: CEM II/A shows higher early strength and can be worked faster when the concrete is young; CEM II/B scores with density and later‑age strength, but in demolition it often requires more consistent crack initiation and a well‑matched tool choice.
+CEM II/A contains a lower proportion of supplementary constituents, CEM II/B a higher one (typically about 6-20 percent vs. about 21-35 percent, subject to the applicable standard).
+Practically, this often means: CEM II/A shows higher early strength and can be worked faster when the concrete is young; CEM II/B scores with density and later-age strength, but in demolition it often requires more consistent crack initiation and a well-matched tool choice.
+For existing structures at later ages, performance differences tend to level out in compressive strength, while fracture energy and dust formation can still differ measurably.

 Material properties and their impact on demolition methods

-For choosing between concrete pulverizers, rock and concrete splitters, hydraulic combination shears, or complementary cutting processes, the following parameters are decisive:
+For choosing between concrete pulverizers, rock and concrete splitters, hydraulic combination shears, or complementary cutting processes, the following parameters are decisive.
+Coring data and on-site test results should be translated into clear equipment settings and sequencing rules to keep cycles reproducible under varying boundary conditions.

 Compressive strength and E-modulus

 As compressive strength increases, resistance to crushing and splitting generally increases.
-A higher E‑modulus favors a more brittle, well‑controllable crack propagation—advantageous for rock and concrete splitters.
-A tougher, denser matrix often requires higher pressing forces with concrete pulverizers or a sequential approach (pre‑crack, then re‑crush).
+A higher E-modulus favors a more brittle, well-controllable crack propagation – advantageous for rock and concrete splitters.
+A tougher, denser matrix often requires higher pressing forces with concrete pulverizers or a sequential approach (pre-crack, then re-crush).
+Representative core testing and rebound indices support parameter selection.

 Fracture behavior and crack guidance